le717/LDR-Importer/README.md

 This is a [Blender 2.6](http://www.blender.org) Importer script for the [LDraw System of Tools's Brick Library.](http://www.ldraw.org)

-> LDraw™ is an open standard for LEGO CAD programs that allow the user to create virtual LEGO models and scenes.
+> LDraw&trade; is an open standard for LEGO CAD programs that allow the user to create virtual LEGO models and scenes.
 You can use it to document models you have
 > physically built, create building instructions just like LEGO, render 3D photo realistic images of your virtual models and even make animations.
 > The possibilities are endless.
 Unlike real LEGO bricks where you are limited by the number of parts and colors, in LDraw nothing is impossible.